 - because they are expert at their product or service, but not at sales or marketing

 - because even if the CEO can sell “ice to Eskimo’s,” they may not understand how to create an effective strategy/campaign for mass or targeted awareness

 - because they don’t have significant marketing budgets.

 Even if a Small or Micro business has a key player with good marketing intuition, they may lack the skill-set to create long-term strategy (based on customer focus, competitor position, and trend research) or tactics (such as SEO, Video, Social, Legacy).
 Conventional wisdom holds that businesses who need marketing help should call upon a Marketing Consultant or Marketing Generalist.
 While this is true, as you’ll see, each, at its core, is suited to different situations.

-Part 1 of 3: Marketing Consulting for a small oriental rug company
+Example 1: Marketing Consulting for a small oriental rug company

 I was contacted by a small oriental rug company in Chicago.
 A family business, where there is no CMO, CBO, VP-Marketing, etc. Marketing responsibilities are shared; decisions made by the owners.

 Their situation was quite simple.
 They had the OPPORTUNITY to gain market awareness through a high-profile and respected celebrity event.
 Their STRATEGY was to create awareness and interest by launching the celebrities video on their homepage.
 But their RESULTS were being thwarted because of a conflict between their IT and Design teams.
 My task, as a Marketing Consultant, was to discover the “truth” behind the conflict, and recommend solutions.